Our English Curriculum Intent

 ‘Learning and growing together’

-Here at Strike Lane, our reading is taught through systematic, synthetic phonics using Letters and Sounds.
+Here at Strike Lane, our reading is taught through systematic, synthetic phonics using Red Rose Letters and Sounds.
 The children are taught in groups reflecting the phase of the phonics programme they are currently working within.
-Children are taught on a daily basis in their phonics groups and are engaged in lively, hands on phonics activities which develop their reading and spelling skills.
+Children are taught on a daily basis in their phonics groups and are engaged in lively, hands on phonics activities which develop their reading, writing and spelling skills.

-Please click on the link below for our whole school reading and writing progression documents, our Literacy Policy 2020 and the Reading Domains for both Key Stage 1 and 2 that are used to support reading both in school and at home.
+Please click on the link below for our whole school reading and writing progression documents, our English Policy 2022 and the Reading Domains for both Key Stage 1 and 2 that are used to support reading both in school and at home.
+You will also find a separate Handwriting Policy.